softwaresaved/byte-sized-rse/episodes/20-introduction.md

 Using a consistent code style helps maintain code quality by making it easier to read, understand, and debug, ultimately reducing the likelihood of errors and bugs.

-Furthermore, many things that seem harmless and do not cause immediate syntax errors while writing code can produce logic errors—bugs and wrong results and lead to issues later on - making them especially tricky to detect and fix.
+Furthermore, many things that seem harmless and do not cause immediate syntax errors while writing code can produce logic errors, wrong results and lead to issues later on - making them especially tricky to detect and fix.
 Examples include:

 - defining variables that are never used
 - importing modules or headers that serve no purpose, or